If you like banana bread, then you'll love these vegan banana pancakes! They're lightly sweet, thick, fluffy, and filled with yummy banana flavor.

 - 1½ cup whole wheat pastry flour*

 - 2 teaspoons baking powder

 - Maple syrup, banana slices, pecans, for serving

 - Heat a nonstick skillet or griddle to medium heat.
 Brush the skillet with a little olive oil and use a ⅓-cup measuring cup to pour the batter onto the pan.
 Use the back of the cup to gently spread the batter a little more.
-Cook the pancakes until bubbles appear, about 1½ minutes per side, turning the heat to low as needed so that the middles cook without burning the outsides.
+Cook the pancakes until bubbles appear, about 1½ minutes, then flip and cook for another 1½ minutes, or until the pancakes are golden brown.
+Turn the heat to low as needed so that the middles cook without burning the outsides.
 I usually start with medium heat and move to low heat as my pan starts to hold residual heat after each batch.